Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Evaluation of Methods and Criteria for Unit Testing

-RQ3 and RQ4 focus on evaluating the effectiveness of testing principles or criteria for identifying erroneous programs.
-One common approach to simulate bugs in practical programs is through mutation.
-For multi-subroutine quantum programs, it is valuable to consider four types of mutations:
+RQ4 and RQ5 focus on evaluating the effectiveness of testing principles or criteria for identifying erroneous programs.
+One common approach to simulate bugs in practical programs is through mutation analysis.
+For multi-subroutine quantum programs, it is valuable to consider four types of mutant operators:

-\begin{itemize} \item \textsf{Gate Mutation (GM):} This involves adding, removing, or modifying a basic quantum gate. \item \textsf{Subroutine Mutation (SM):} This type of mutation involves adding, removing, or modifying a calling statement.
-In the case of modification, it refers to making the calling statement invoke an erroneous version of the original subroutine. \item \textsf{Classical Mutation (CM):} It focuses on modifying control-flow statements, classical expressions, or assignments of classical variables. \item \textsf{Measurement Mutation (MM):} This mutation type involves adding or removing measurement statements. \end{itemize}
+\begin{itemize} \item \textsf{Gate Mutant (GM) operators:} This type involves adding, removing, or modifying a basic quantum gate. \item \textsf{Subroutine Mutant (SM) operators:} This type involves adding, removing, or modifying a calling statement.
+In the case of modification, it refers to making the calling statement invoke an erroneous version of the original subroutine. \item \textsf{Classical Mutant (CM) operators:} This type focuses on modifying control-flow statements, classical expressions, or assignments of classical variables. \item \textsf{Measurement Mutant (MM) operators:} This type involves adding or removing measurement statements\footnote{Actually, changing the measurement bases may also be included as a type of mutant operator.
+However, considering that changing the measurement bases is implemented as an additional unitary transform ahead of the measurement in practice, we regard it as an SM rather than an MM.}. \end{itemize}

-Figure~\ref{fig:mutations} provides specific examples of these four types of mutations applied to an original subroutine.
-Previous research on testing quantum programs~\cite{ali2021assessing,wang2021generating,wang2021application,fortunato2022qmutpy,fortunato2022mutation} and quantum platforms~\cite{wang2021qdiff} has mainly considered gate mutation (GM) and measurement mutation (MM).
-This paper introduces two new mutation types - subroutine mutation (SM) and classical mutation (CM), which are essential for evaluating multi-subroutine and quantum-classical mixed programs.
+Figure~\ref{fig:mutations} provides specific examples of these four types of mutant operators applied to an original subroutine.
+Previous research on testing quantum programs~\cite{ali2021assessing,wang2021generating,wang2021application,fortunato2022qmutpy,fortunato2022mutation} and quantum platforms~\cite{wang2021qdiff} has mainly considered gate mutant (GM) and measurement mutant (MM) operators.
+This paper introduces two new mutant operator types - subroutine mutant (SM) and classical mutant (CM) operators, which are essential for evaluating multi-subroutine and quantum-classical-mixed programs.

-\subsection{RQ3 and RQ4: Experimental Design}
+\subsection{RQ4 and RQ5: Experimental Design}

-To address RQ3 and RQ4, we have selected six subroutines from Section~\ref{subsec:unitCaseDesign} with an IO type of "transform."
-As shown in Table~\ref{table:RQ3RQ4}, for \texttt{Reverse}, \texttt{MultiSWAP}, and \texttt{QFT}, we consider different scales $n$.
+To address RQ4 and RQ5, we have selected six subroutines from Section~\ref{subsec:unitCaseDesign} with an IO type of "transform."
+As shown in Table~\ref{table:RQ4RQ5}, for \texttt{Reverse}, \texttt{MultiSWAP}, and \texttt{QFT}, we consider different scales $n$.
 Our objective is to evaluate the necessity of covering both classical and superposition states and the effectiveness of the SCAQ criteria using mutation testing techniques.